adeo/mozaic-design-system/src/pages/Components/Links/index.md

 ### The inline link :

 Inline links are links contained into paragraphs of text.
-By default, inline links inherit the current text color and size.
+By default, inline links inherit the current text styles except for color that will always be dark by default.
+<preview path="src/pages/Components/Links/previews/link-inline-default" nude=true></preview>

 You can override the color depending on the context, for example on a dark background, or a link in an error box :

-**preview error and dark**
+<preview path="src/pages/Components/Links/previews/link-error-and-light" nude=true></preview>

 ### The navigation links :